typescript-eslint/typescript-eslint/packages/website/blog/2023-03-07-announcing-typescript-eslint-v6-beta.md

 - Strict rules that didn't require type checking were lumped in with those that did.
 - _Stylistic_ best practices were lumped in with rules that actually find bugs.

-As a result, we've reworked the configurations provided by typescript-eslint into the two sections:
+As a result, we've reworked the configurations provided by typescript-eslint into these two groups:

 - Functional rule configurations, for best best practices and code correctness:
   - **`plugin:@typescript-eslint/recommended`**: Recommended rules that you can drop in without additional configuration.